newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

  - A loop goes over all the bytes in the packet until the checksum offset and sums them up in a one byte register
  - XOR with 0xFF
  - If the checksum value is 0xF0, the is a conflict with the end of packet delimiter, and the checksum is replaced by 0xDB 0xDC
+ Let's get to packet forging!

- Now we can iterate over all the possible values, and when we reached the function index **0x16**, we received a very interesting result from the PowerVision:
+Now we can iterate over all the possible function index values, and when we reached the function index **0x16**, we received a very interesting result from the PowerVision:
  ```
  Invalid cmd string
  ```